bradleyjay/datadog_test/datadog/answers.md

 ![Timeboard with Metric2 added](images/2_2_Timeboard.png)

+---
+> *(Make sure your timeboard contains:*)
+> - *Your custom metric scoped over your host.*
+> - *Any metric from the Integration on your Database with the anomaly function applied.*
-### - Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+> - *Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.*
+---
+## Add your custom metric, summed over the last hour

 Aggregate and rollup are covered in this [guide](https://docs.datadoghq.com/graphing/#aggregate-and-rollup).